 You don’t have to go to the supermarket and buy one item every day, you can of course buy in bulk and just put one item in your box each day.
-Given we’re currently in lockdown, this is the option I’ll be taken.
-Going to the supermarket every day doesn’t seem very Covid-19 friendly!
+I’ll do this, as I can’t guarantee I’ll make it to a shop everyday.

 Share your pictures on social media using the hashtag #FoodbankLent to encourage other people to join in.
 You can also tag me in your posts (@Katie20Percent) and I’ll share as many as possible!